"The

 called Fat Water used to play at the Brown Jug and that

-"Gary Richrath used to show up, sit in the front row, and watch
+"Gary Richrath used to show up, sit in the front row,

 every move Fiorio made."
 Very interesting.